 Challenger Breadware strives to be the industry leader and innovator in manufacturing products specifically designed for baking bread in homes, bakeries, and restaurants.
 While connecting the ever-burgeoning community of bread bakers around the world, Challenger Breadware is committed to encouraging and supporting family businesses and local artisans wherever possible.

 Lisa and Jim are committed to supporting healthy lifestyles for everyone.
-They are donating 10% of their profits to No Kid Hungry because living a healthy life begins with food security.
+For every pan sold the Challengers are donating $1 to No Kid Hungry because living a healthy life begins with food security.
 There is no acceptable excuse for children to go hungry in this country, yet it happens every day in every community.

 Lisa and Jim live just north of Chicago at Blue Moon Farms, their home and Challenger Breadware headquarters.
 Here, Jim will grow his bread baking hobby into a Community Supported Bakery and Bread Lab where they will hold bread baking classes and workshops.

-In addition to their five kids, they keep busy caring for their beloved Bernese Mountain Dog, Jambo, and two horses, Pinto Grigio and Marelot.
+In addition to their five kids, they keep busy caring for their beloved Bernese Mountain Dog, Jambo, and two horses, Charlie and Jackie.
 By next spring, they will have an organic garden and free-range chickens, too.
-Soon you will be able to subscribe to the Challenger Journal, a blog that will keep you updated on Challenger life on the farm.
+Check out Blue Moon Farms to Fete, our blog that will keep you updated on Challenger life on the farm.